cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-execution.md

 deleted, it will no longer be displayed in the _Analyses_ window.
 Attempts to delete non-existent jobs and jobs that are already marked as deleted are no-ops, but warning messages will appear in the log files.
-An attempt to delete a job that was launched by another user will result in a n error.
+An attempt to delete a job that was launched by another user will result in an error.
 Upon success, the the response body for this endpoint is an empty JSON object.

 ## Deleting Multiple Jobs